-Although no technology can guarantee 100% protection against inappropriate image content, use of Image Analyzer can help in two ways.
+Although no technology can guarantee 100% protection against inappropriate image content, use of Image Analyzer can help in several ways.

-- Use of Image Analyzer can help to reduce liability by showing due diligence in providing an appropriate environment. - The policy based functionality of MailMarshal allows social education on this issue within an organization.
+- Use of Image Analyzer can help to protect against phishing and other malicious attacks by detecting QR codes. - Use of Image Analyzer can help to reduce liability by showing due diligence in providing an appropriate environment. - The policy based functionality of MailMarshal allows social education on the issue of appropriate content within an organization.
 Individuals who exchange inappropriate material tend to do so repeatedly.
 MailMarshal can send a notification to the sender when it detects inappropriate content.
 Even if MailMarshal does not detect every instance of the material, the individuals will be educated that the content of email is being analyzed and monitored.
 The risk of action being taken, or social embarrassment, rapidly increases.
 Most users will cease to send material that they know is not acceptable under your organization's policy.